Skip to main content

 Who Should Use Paddle?

-• ✓Global SaaS subscription billing: SaaS companies selling subscriptions in multiple countries that want to avoid registering for tax collection in dozens of jurisdictions and filing international tax returns
+• ✓Global SaaS subscription billing: SaaS companies selling subscriptions in multiple countries that want to reduce direct tax registration, filing, and international billing complexity

-• ✓Solo founders and small teams needing complete billing infrastructure: Early-stage startups that need enterprise-grade billing, tax compliance, and subscription management without hiring finance operations staff
+• ✓Solo founders and small teams needing complete billing infrastructure: Early-stage startups that need billing, tax compliance, and subscription management without hiring finance operations staff immediately

 • ✓Digital product sales with international customers: Software, plugins, templates, and digital download businesses selling to customers worldwide who need compliant invoicing and multi-currency checkout

-• ✓Churn reduction for subscription businesses: SaaS businesses with material involuntary churn looking to recover failed payments through automated dunning and intelligent retry optimization
+• ✓Churn reduction for subscription businesses: SaaS businesses with material involuntary churn looking to recover failed payments through automated dunning and retry workflows

 Who Should Skip Paddle?